If you are a graduate aiming for a career in public relations, this is the course for you.

 Traditional lectures and seminars are employed, particularly around those subjects requiring a detailed, factual knowledge base.
 We see it as an essential component of the programme that you engage in reflective practice which informs your future personal development.

 Our assessment methods range from practical production tasks to traditional essay assignments.
 You produce a professional-level multimedia public relations campaign addressing a range of styles, genres, platforms and audiences.
-You produce an essay on a topic related to public relations theory and a formal business report on a new media application in an organisational context.
+You produce an essay on a topic related to public relations theory.

-You deliver a formal presentation or seminar paper on an area of interest, and write an academic essay, which helps provide a broader context for the practical work undertaken for your Final Project.
-You prepare for your Final Project by keeping an online reflective journal, helping to articulate your learning and develop your understanding of research methods.
+You write an academic essay, which helps provide a broader context for the practical work undertaken for your Final Project.

-For your Final Project, you research, analyse and implement a promotional multimedia campaign for a real-life business client.
+For your Final Project, you research, analyse and implement a promotional multimedia campaign for a real-life business client or undertake a self-conceived piece of independent research and produce an extended essay under the guidance of a nominated supervisor.

 A qualification and experience in public relations opens up a vast range of opportunities in all areas of the media and communications industries.